simeonackermann/DC-TitleCache/README.md

 1. createindex - call the TitleCache with the create action, to create a cache
 2. fetchvalues - fetch titles for uris.

+## Multiple Tests

+To automatic run multiple tests, you can use the `test.sh` script.
+For example, run:

+`./test.sh 10`

+to start 10 tests.
+All results will moved to `./data/results/test-[number]`

 ## Set the tested Cache backends

 Edit the environment variable `CACHES` in  `docker-compose.yml` at section jmeter.
 The following backends are possible: